 MetadataShow full item record

-Purpose To ascertain what efforts Adult Safeguarding Leads (ASLs), generic advocates, and Independent Mental Capacity Advocates (IMCAs) are making to involve service users in decisions about protective measures, and to investigate whether the Adult Safeguarding Service is delivering outcomes, which are valued by its users.
-Design/methodology/approach semi-structured interviews with a sample of key stakeholders.
-Findings Findings: ASLs are making efforts to involve service users in the complex and demanding process of safeguarding.
-These efforts, however, are shaped by their understandings of the difference between ‘residential’ and ‘community’ settings.
-Research limitations/implications The study is based in a single county council, albeit in a large county, and involves a limited number of service users Practical implications Clarification is needed of what it may mean to adopt a person-centred approach to adult safeguarding, and the responsibilities of ASLs when individuals with capacity to make decisions about this aspect of their lives are unwilling to engage with the safeguarding process.
-Originality/value The findings improve our understanding of how ASLs understand their responsibilities towards the users of their services and endeavour to involve them in the adult safeguarding process.
+© Emerald Group Publishing Limited 2015.
+Purpose - The purpose of this paper is to ascertain what efforts Adult Safeguarding Leads (ASLs), generic advocates, and Independent Mental Capacity Advocates are making to involve service users in decisions about protective measures, and to investigate whether the Adult Safeguarding service is delivering outcomes, which are valued by its users.
+Design/methodology/approach - Semi-structured interviews with a sample of key stakeholders.
+Findings - ASLs are making efforts to involve service users in the complex and demanding process of safeguarding.
+These efforts, however, are shaped by their understandings of the difference between "residential" and "community" settings.
+Research limitations/implications - The study is based in a single County Council, albeit in a large county and involves a limited number of service users.
+Practical implications - Clarification is needed of what it may mean to adopt a person-centred approach to adult safeguarding, and the responsibilities of ASLs when individuals with capacity to make decisions about this aspect of their lives are unwilling to engage with the safeguarding process.
+Originality/value - The findings improve the understanding of how ASLs understand their responsibilities towards the users of their services and endeavour to involve them in the adult safeguarding process.
 Based on this understanding, those with responsibility for managing Adult Safeguarding services should be better able to support improvements in professional practice.

 External DOI: https://doi.org/10.1108/JAP-11-2014-0031

 This record's URL: http://www.repository.cam.ac.uk/handle/1810/247984